snowdriftcoop/snowdrift/README.md

 ### Installing System Dependencies

 Installing Git, Postgres, and Stack depends heavily on your operating system.
-Consult their documentation listed above, or read further instructions in [Guide.md].
+Consult their documentation linked above, or read further instructions in [GUIDE.md].

-### Building the Project
+### Initializing the Project

-To get started, run `stack setup` followed by `stack build`.
+There are two phases to initializing.

+#### Doing the Initial Build

+    stack setup &&
+    stack build yesod-bin-1.4.11 .

 Do this from within the Snowdrift code directory.
+Don't forget the last period in the second command.

-Both of these steps will take a while the first time.
+NB: this will take a while!

-Afterwards, `stack build` is all that is needed to rebuild the project.

-### Setting Up and Running Snowdrift

-To set up the database, run `stack exec sdm init`.
+#### Setting up the database

+    stack exec sdm init

+### Useful Development Commands

-Now you can do the following actions:
+Once the project is initialized, you can use the following commands.

 * `stack exec yesod devel`: run the site in development mode
 * `stack test`: run the test suite